 The porting of Minix to the Atari ST was definitely not trivial.
 Since the ST only had a very primitive MMU, it offered no relocation and no protection.
 To counter the lack of relocation, especially noticeable when doing a fork(), a mechanism called shadowing was devised.
 It was not a very fast solution, but it worked well enough for many usage patterns.
 The lack of protection was something we just had to live with.
 The idea back then was that on a personal machine you could only hurt yourself.
 Of course, that was before networking became widespread on personal computers.

 The first version of Minix for the Atari ST as introduced in the fall of 1988 was 1.1 and as I remember it was equivalent to the Minix PC version 1.3.
 It was sold by Prentice-Hall and came on a set of diskettes accompanied by a booklet that explained the ST specific details.
+I recently found back the whole original set of 9 diskettes and you can download an archive containing the 360K disk images here.
+I am still working to isolate the complete source code into a separate archive.

 In 1990 an update, Minix 1.5, was released with versions for the PC (and compatibles) and the Atari ST, but also for the Commodore Amiga and the Apple MacIntosh.
 This release came with a binder containing a quite complete manual and 10 diskettes.